San Diego Zoo Tips You Need To Know Before You Go

 If traveling with children, be sure to pack enough snacks for at least two every two hours depending on how many kids you have.

-Small Lunch Pail and Ice Packs
+Small Lunch Packs and Ice Packs

 This is especially useful if you’re planning on going for a whole day or you have kids.
 It allows you to store cheese sticks, fruits, veggies, and sandwiches.

 This is also a way around having to buy food.
-If you put your lunch pail in your backpack then you can bring in picnic foods without getting in trouble.
+If you put your lunch pack in your backpack then you can bring in picnic foods without getting in trouble.
 It’ll also make it safer to bring breastmilk or formula for infants.

 Hand Sanitizer and Wipes

 I’m going to hit you with some grade-A honesty.
 The zoo is gross.
 Millions of people touch every single surface and there are animal interactions.
 Hand sanitizer will prevent diseases of any kind.
 Now, the janitorial crew is awesome but they can’t always keep up with everything so please be cautious about what you touch.
 This is also helpful if you have kids.
 Keep those noses clean.

 You are going to be exposed to the sun for a long period of time so please bring sunscreen and hat.
 You will regret it if you don’t.
 Be sure to also bring lip balm to fight dry lips.
 You will thank yourself later.